richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 as described herein is not to be confused with DNS wildcard matching, where the "\*" label always matches at least one whole label and sometimes more; see {{DNS-CONCEPTS, Section 4.3.3}} and {{DNS-WILDCARDS}}.
+In particular, it also deviates from {{DNS-WILDCARDS, Section 2.1.3}}.

 For information regarding the security characteristics of wildcard certificates, see {{security-wildcards}}.